Fujifilm X-T100 vs Olympus TG-6

 It is notable that the X-T100 has a hotshoe, while the TG-6 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Travel and landscape photographers will find it useful that the TG-6 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The TG-6 is a recent model that features in the current product line-up of Olympus.
-In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T100 Manual (free pdf) or the online Olympus TG-6 Manual.
+Further information on the features and operation of the X-T100 and TG-6 can be found, respectively, in the Fujifilm X-T100 Manual (free pdf) or the online Olympus TG-6 Manual.